 The person who refers you to the Counselling Service will complete a referral form with you to provide the service with some information about you and the difficulties you are facing.

-When we have received your registration form, the counselling service will ring you from a withheld number to book an appointment with a counsellor.
+When we have received your referral form, the counselling service will ring you from a withheld number to book an appointment with a counsellor.

 What to expect from your counselling consultation